Oktoberfest of Blumenau: Queen of the Oktoberfest

 A Queen of Oktoberfest is chosen every year.
 There are 10 candidates, who must compete wearing costumes in the categories of posture, resourcefulness on the catwalk, communication skills, beauty, and friendliness.
 If there are more than 10 candidates, there is a pre-selection.
 The first 3 are classified; the 1st place is elected as the Queen of Oktoberfest, followed by the 1st and 2nd Princess of Oktoberfest.

-National Competition of Chopp in Meter Drinkers
+National Competition of Tap beer in Meter Drinkers

-The National Competition of Chopp in Meter Drinkers is a competition that takes place during the event.
+The National Competition of Tap beer in Meter Drinkers is a competition that takes place during the event.
 By its rules, the competitor has to drink one meter of beer (600ml tulip) without drooling or taking the tulip off the mouth, the winner being whoever drinks in the least amount of time.
 Each night of the competition there is a winner, and at the end of the event it is known who has the fastest time on all days of competition in the two suits, male and female.